Johnson holds slim lead in Albany mayor's race

-Preliminary returns showed Alex Johnson II leading incumbent Sharon Konopa with 13,268 votes to 13,037 on Tuesday evening.
-Results are expected to be updated around 10 p.m.
+Preliminary returns showed Alex Johnson II leading incumbent Sharon Konopa with 13,268 votes to 13,037 on Tuesday evening, based on updated results available by 10:30 p.m.

 Johnson, a current City Council member, said he was inspired to run for mayor after his third meeting and that his view as mayor will be shaped by the future.